zjuter0126/pai/manual/cluster-admin/installation-guide.md

 ## Installation From Scratch

-Besides the requirements above, this installation script also requires that **all worker machines must have the same hardware, e.g. CPU type and number, GPU type and number, memory size.** If you have different types of workers, please first include only one type of workers during installation, then follow [How to Add and Remove Nodes](./how-to-add-and-remove-nodes.md) to add workers with different types.
+Besides the requirements above, this installation script also requires that **all worker machines must be homogenous GPU servers, which have the same hardware, e.g. CPU type and number, GPU type and number, memory size.** If you have different types of workers, please first include only one type of workers during installation, then follow [How to Add and Remove Nodes](./how-to-add-and-remove-nodes.md) to add workers with different types.
 Now, please determine your dev box machine, master machine and worker machine.

 ### Create Configurations